-(a) Use nozzles compatible with the PM sampling probes used by the testing facility for brake emissions testing;
+(a) Nozzles shall be compatible with the PM sampling probes used by the testing facility for brake emissions testing;

-(b) Use nozzles made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;
+(b) Nozzles shall be made of stainless steel with an electropolished finish (or equivalent) to the inside to attain an ultra-clean and ultra-fine surface;

-(c) Use the appropriate nozzles to achieve an isokinetic ratio (IR) of 1.0 in accordance with the specifications described in paragraph 12.1.2.4.
+(c) Appropriate nozzles shall be used to achieve an isokinetic ratio (IR) of 1.0 in accordance with the specifications described in paragraph 12.1.2.4.
 The average isokinetic ratio in a brake emissions test shall be between 0.90-1.15 (0.90 ≤ IR ≤ 1.15);

-(d) Select the nozzle size depending on the applied sampling flow.
-Do not use nozzles with an inner diameter (dn) lower than 4 mm;
+(d) The nozzle size shall be selected depending on the applied sampling flow.
+Nozzles shall have an inner diameter (dn) of at least 4 mm;

 (e) The nozzles shall have a constant inner diameter along a length equal to at least one inner diameter or at least 10 mm from the nozzle tip, whichever is greater;

-(f) Use nozzles with a thin wall at the tip to minimise distortion of flow.
+(f) Nozzles shall have a thin wall at the tip to minimise distortion of flow.
 These shall have an outer to inner diameter ratio lower than 1.1 at the nozzle tip;

 (g) Any variation in the bore diameter of the nozzles shall be tapered with a conical angle of less than 30°;

-(h) Place the nozzles with their axis parallel to that of the dilution tunnel making sure that the aspiration angle remains lower or equal to 15°;
+(h) Nozzles shall be placed with their axis parallel to that of the sampling tunnel making sure that the aspiration angle remains lower or equal to 15°.

-(i) Clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.
+The testing facility shall clean the nozzles before every brake emissions test following the specifications defined by their manufacturer regarding the cleaning means.

 12.1.2.
 PM sampling